apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  created by the security policy in this project, that are excluded from this type of check:
  **fortress-rest-admin** and **fortress-core-super-admin**.

  Which means they won't have to pass the role range test.
 All others use the range field to define authority over a particular set of roles, in a hierarchical structure.

-## 5. Java EE security and Apache CXF SimpleAuthorizingInterceptor policy load
+## 5. Java EE security and Apache CXF *SimpleAuthorizingInterceptor* policy load

  a.
 The policy load file in this section performs the following:
-  * Create Java EE security role, *fortress-rest-user*, assigned users past the Java EE security role check described earlier.
+  * Creates a RBAC role, *fortress-rest-user* that is needed to pass the Java EE security check described earlier.
+See [web.xml](src/main/webapp/WEB-INF/web.xml).
-  * Create the roles needed to pass corresponding Apache CXF **SimpleAuthorizingInterceptor** checks described earlier.
+  * Create the roles for corresponding Apache CXF **SimpleAuthorizingInterceptor** checks, also described earlier.
     * For example...
-  * Users assigned to *fortress-rest-admin-user* have access to all of the RBAC admin services.
+    * Users assigned to *fortress-rest-admin-user* have access to every RBAC admin service.
-  * "        "        *fortress-rest-review-user* have access to all the RBAC review services.
+    * "        "        *fortress-rest-review-user* have access to every RBAC review services.
-  * "        "        *fortress-rest-deladmin-user* have access to all the ARBAC admin services.
+    * "        "        *fortress-rest-deladmin-user* have access to every ARBAC admin services.
     * etc...
-  * So a user would have to be assigned the *fortress-rest-user* and the particular interceptor role to successfully execute one of the rest services.
+  * Create an RBAC Role, *fortress-rest-power-user*, and make it the child of every other RBAC role.
-  * The *fortress-rest-power-user*, inherits all of the others, making it very powerful.
-A user assigned this role has access to all services.
+    * Users assigned to this role have access to every service.
+  * Create a test user, *demoUser4*, assign to *fortress-rest-power-user* RBAC role.

  b.
-To load [FortressRestServerPolicy](./src/main/resources/FortressRestServerPolicy.xml) into LDAP:
+Execute the policy load [FortressRestServerPolicy](./src/main/resources/FortressRestServerPolicy.xml) into LDAP:

  ```maven
  mvn install -Dload.file=src/main/resources/FortressRestServerPolicy.xml
  ```

+ c.
+Now demoUser4 should be able to execute every service and pass the JavaEE and Apache CXF interceptor checks.

 ## 6. ARBAC policy load